strict-lang/strict.dev/docs/EverythingNeededForKata.md

 Members or variables defined using constant keyword are always immutable.
 In fact, everything in Strict is immutable unless it is declared as Mutable using below syntax,

-Note - This is not working yet but will be made soon this week.
-Until that use alternative syntax
 ```
 mutable memberName = Assignment expression
 mutable variableName = Assignment expression